-As your laboratory’s demand for accuracy and precision increases, so does the importance of understanding and developing an optimal pipetting technique.
-Walkthrough the following 12 steps that will bring your pipetting to the next level, and see how many you have already mastered and integrated as part of your everyday pipetting routine.
+As your laboratory’s demand for accuracy and precision grows, so does the importance of understanding and developing an optimal pipetting technique.
+Walk through the following 12 steps that will bring your pipetting to the next level, and see how many you have already mastered and integrated as part of your everyday pipetting routine.

 How good are you?

 1. Pre-wet the pipette tip

 Aspirate and expel any sample liquid at least three times before aspirating a sample for delivery.
 Evaporation within the tip can cause significant sample loss before delivery.
 Pre-wetting increases humidity within the tip, thus reducing any variation in sample evaporation.
 Using the same tip to deliver multiple samples without pre-wetting can result in a lower volume in the first few samples.
 The need to pre-wet increases when working with volatile samples (i.e., organic solvents).

 2. Immerse the tip to the proper depth during aspiration

 Before aspirating, immerse the tip adequately below the meniscus.
 Large volume pipettes (1-5 mL) should be immersed to 5-6 mm, while smaller volume pipettes should be immersed to 2-3 mm.
 Too little immersion, particularly with large volume pipettes, can lead to air aspiration.
 Too much immersion can cause samples to cling to the outside of the tip.
 Touching the container bottom with the tip may restrict aspiration.

 3. Pause consistently after aspiration

 Leave the tip still in the liquid for about one second after aspirating the sample.
 It takes a moment for the liquid in the tip to finish moving after the plunger stops, so failure to do so will cause the volume to be too low.
 Make these pauses as consistent as possible.